nm-ann/YomTovMachzor/instructions.md

 - The icon name should be left blank (ie. iconName: "",) and will be modified by the developer.

 - The next screen tells the app which screen to show when a user clicks on the button.
-There are 3 options for the next screen: ChapterMenu, TitleMenu, and SectionMenu.
+There are 4 options for the next screen: Chapter, ChapterMenu, TitleMenu, and SectionMenu.
+  - Chapter should be used when the next screen should be a specific chaper.
+This is only used when an intermediate menu isn't needed.
+For example, in the Yom Tov Machzor App, Maariv's next screen is set to Chapter because there is only 1 Maariv chapter.
   - ChapterMenu should be used when the next screen should be a list of chapters, each represented as a number.
 For example, Tehillim uses a ChapterMenu to display the 150 different chapters.
   - TitleMenu should be used when the next screen is a list of titles, not just numbers.
 For example, the Mincha screen may contain the Ashrei, Shemoneh Esrei, and Aleinu, so it should use a title menu.
   - SectionMenu should be used when the next screen is a secondary menu.
 For example, in the Tehillim app, the next screen for Books is a SectionMenu because it will show a list of books, which in turn show a list of chapters.
 Because the buttons in the Book screen take the user to another menu, instead of a screen with text, a SectionMenu is used.

+  There is also one additional option for the next screen, called SettingsMenu, which is reserved to be used only by the settings button.

   # Chapter Configuration
 The apps's chapter configuration is stored in a file called menu.json and has the following format (example is from the Yom Tov Machzor App):